Kirk Reed, Co-owner

 “It’s hard to explain CrossFit to people.
-You have to experience it and feel the energy in the room during a workout.
-The team atmosphere and the community that is built at each gym is what sets CrossFit apart,” says Kirk.
+You have to experience it and feel the energy in the room during a group workout.
+The team atmosphere and community that is built at each gym is what sets CrossFit apart.
+The camaraderie between the athletes, whether you are 20 or 60 years old, is what made me fall in love with it,” says Kirk.

 Kirk is a graduate of Ithaca College.